pbrisbin/pacruft/README.md

 `pacruft -d 15` would only represent a 15 day threshold.

 Some packages own files unreadable by an unprivileged user.
-These files are ignored and the package is be evaluated as if the unreadable file(s) didn't exist.
+These files are ignored and the package is evaluated as if the unreadable file(s) didn't exist.
 Additionally, a package with no readable files will never appear as old.